 Visualizing¶

 We often want to visualize one or more exoplanet populations in fairly standard ways.
-Here we summarize some predefined visualizations for populations and explain how you can create your own multi-panel, multi-population visualizations with exoatlas
+Here we summarize some predefined visualizations for populations and explain how you can create your own multi-panel, multi-population visualizations with exoatlas.

 import exoatlas as ea